alexsieusahai/NoCellOfALie/README.md

 How to use:
 1. `git clone https://github.com/ItsPax/NoCellOfALie`
+2. Type `cd NoCellOfALie/` to navigate to the directory where the source code is stored.
-2. Type `make` to make the project.
+3. Type `make` to make the project.
-3. Type `./solveEquation` and follow the instructions onscreen.
+4. Type `./solveEquation` and follow the instructions onscreen.
 For examples of the syntax, look to the examples below.

 Examples:
 - `a`